-The hallmark of any good therapist is the presence of sound testimonials from satisfied clients.
+The hallmark of any good therapist is the presence of real, sound testimonials from satisfied clients.
 Considering that my work is of a confidential nature, and unless clients want to share their experience, I don’t.
-But if you do here’s the google review link.
+But if you do here’s some online review platforms people use to rate and review my work.

 Fundraiser overcomes obstacles